t1101675/t1101675.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4th-year Ph.D. student in the [Conversational AI Group](http://coai.cs.tsinghua.edu.cn/) at the Department of Computer Science and Technology, Tsinghua University, under the supervision of Prof. [Minlie Huang](http://coai.cs.tsinghua.edu.cn/hml).
+I am a final-year Ph.D. candidate in the [Conversational AI (CoAI) Group](http://coai.cs.tsinghua.edu.cn/) at Tsinghua University, advised by Prof. [Minlie Huang](http://coai.cs.tsinghua.edu.cn/hml).
+My research is dedicated to enhancing the efficiency of Large Language Models (LLMs) across their entire lifecycle, encompassing pre-training, downstream adaptation, and inference.

+Recently, my work tackles this challenge through three primary research thrusts:

++ **Data Curation for Pre-training**: I develop theories and algorithms to optimize data selection for training powerful and efficient LLMs, as demonstrated in my work on ([PDS](https://arxiv.org/pdf/2410.07064.pdf), [Instruction Pre-training](https://arxiv.org/pdf/2406.14491), and [Learning Law](https://arxiv.org/pdf/2402.17759.pdf)).

++ **Knowledge Distillation for Model Compression**: I design novel techniques to distill knowledge from large models into smaller, more accessible ones.
+My key contributions in this area include ([MiniLLM](https://arxiv.org/abs/2306.08543) and [MiniPLM](https://arxiv.org/pdf/2410.17215.pdf)).

++ **Efficient Model Architectures**: I explore and design novel architectures that improve model performance while reducing computational costs, such as ([Jet-Nemotron](https://arxiv.org/abs/2508.15884)).

-Previously, I was an intern at Microsoft Research Asia, where I was mentored by Dr. [Li Dong](https://dong.li/).
+I have been fortunate to collaborate with leading researchers during my time as an intern at Microsoft Research Asia, mentored by Dr. [Li Dong](https://dong.li/), and as a visiting student at MIT HAN Lab, mentored by Prof. [Song Han](https://hanlab.mit.edu/songhan). **I am currently on the job market and seeking research scientist and engineer roles**.
-My research interests focus on developing efficient methods for the entire life cycle of language models, including pre-training, downstream adaptation, and inference.
-Recently, my efforts have centered on data curation theories and algorithms for pre-training LLMs ([PDS](https://arxiv.org/pdf/2410.07064.pdf), [Instruction Pre-training](https://arxiv.org/pdf/2406.14491), [Learning Law](https://arxiv.org/pdf/2402.17759.pdf)) and employing knowledge distillation for LM compression ([MiniLLM](https://arxiv.org/abs/2306.08543), [MiniPLM](https://arxiv.org/pdf/2410.17215.pdf)).

 Education
 ======